abhishekjhaiiest/Python_repo/README.md

-These codes are for practice only
+I have created this repository for hands on practice for Python beginners.